Sorphy/banking-system/README.md

 ## Testing
 Use Postman or any API client to test the endpoints.
 Make sure to include the JWT token in the Authorization header as a Bearer token for endpoints requiring authentication.

+## Postman Collection
+You can find the Postman collection for testing the API in the [Postman Collection](Banking System API.postman_collection.json)

 ## License